KarthikRV1107/adaption-autoscientist-challenge-50000-prize-pool-byteme/README.md

 | Quality Improvement | — | **+52%** | ✅ Strong |
 | Readability Score | — | **5.0 → 7.6** | ✅ Strong |

+The fine-tuned model consistently outperformed the base Llama 4 Scout model on legal clause simplification tasks.
+It achieved a **63% Dataset Win Rate** and a **69% Legal Win Rate**, while improving readability from **5.0 to 7.6** without compromising the original legal meaning.
+These results demonstrate that high-quality dataset curation combined with LoRA-based supervised fine-tuning can significantly improve domain-specific language generation.

 ### Win Rate Progression

 ```